 Best Kitty Litter for Urinary Problems

 If your cat has urinary problems, this often means they’ll be making more frequent trips to the litter tray.
-They might not actually be urinating much more than normal – it may be more frequent, smaller and uncomfortable visits – but sometimes it does mean your cat will urinate more volume as well.
+They might not actually be urinating much more than usual – it may be more frequent, smaller amounts, and uncomfortable visits – but sometimes it does mean your cat will also urinate more volume.

-At the same time, don’t instantly change your litter if your cat develops health problems but they’re still comfortable using their tray.
-You shouldn’t change cat litter unless you need to, or there’s another good reason to (like improved cleaning), but even then you have to manage it carefully with your cat.
+At the same time, don’t instantly change your litter if your cat develops health problems, but they’re still comfortable using their tray.
+It would be best if you didn’t change cat litter unless you need to or there’s another good reason to (like improved cleaning).
+Still, even then, you must manage it carefully with your cat.

-And if they’re going through some health issues, you don’t want to unnecessarily stress them out by changing litter type when they were otherwise happy.
+Perhaps they’re going through some health issues.
+In that case, you don’t want to unnecessarily stress them out by changing litter type when they are otherwise happy.

 SmartCat All Natural Litter

 This litter has 4+ star reviews online from hundreds of people who’ve bought it previously.
 It’s made from 100% grass, creating a finer texture than clay which is softer on cats’ paws.
-But it is still extremely absorbent and hard-clumping, so it’s good for cats who are making regular trips to the litter box.
+But it is still highly absorbent and hard-clumping, so it’s suitable for cats making regular trips to the litter box.

 Best Non-Tracking Kitty Litter